ilyichv/hookagain/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to hook.again!
+Thanks for your interest in contributing to hookagain!
 Please take a moment to review this document before submitting a pull request.

 ## Introduction

-hook.again is a collection of reusable React hooks that can be installed using the shadcn CLI.
+hookagain is a collection of reusable React hooks that can be installed using the shadcn CLI.

 ## Development

-To develop hook.again locally:
+To develop hookagain locally:

 1. Fork this repository
 2. Clone your fork